 The economy is punctuated by crises, bubbles and destabilizing events.
 In addition, it is characterized by turbulence and volatility.
 In such a context it is often more important to know what not to do.
 Wealth preservation is often more important than sheer performance.

-Inexperienced investors should stay away from complex products.
+Inexperienced investors should stay away from complex assets.
 UR provides a systems which measures this complexity.

-Our stock rating provides unique information: a quantitative breakdown - a sort of a ‘CAT scan’ - of the complexity of a stock universe.
+Our asset rating provides unique information: a quantitative breakdown - a sort of a ‘CAT scan’ - of the complexity of a stock universe.

-The bottom line: we don’t tell you how to pick stocks or how to build your portfolios - we tell you which stocks to avoid.
+The bottom line: we don’t tell you how to pick assets or how to build your portfolios - we tell you which assets to avoid.

 We do not resort to conventional approaches such as statistics, Monte Carlo methods, fuzzy logic, cluster analysis, fractals, chaos theory, Big Data, traditional AI, neural networks or PCA.
 Instead, we use a new and proprietary solution which has been engineered specifically for a highly unstable, complex and non-stationary regime in which mainstream analytics is not applicable because of the nonlinearities present in real-life data.
 Our approach is model-free and has its roots in quantum mechanics and biology.
 This means we don’t need to build and validate a model each time we have to solve a new problem.
 We don’t use machine learning techniques because our clients cannot afford to suffer enough failures to teach an algorithm how to react properly.

-Our stock rating is based on a quantitative theory of complexity developed by J. Marczyk.
+Our asset rating is based on a quantitative theory of complexity developed by J. Marczyk.
 This approach constitutes the foundation of the World's first complexity-specific standard, published in Italy in December 2015, the UNI 11613 Business Complexity Assement guidelines and the ISO 22375 which was published in October, 2018.